History of Pyramids Made Easy for Kids!

-Remember the Sundays when we were children, eating our favorite lunch and watching The Mummy?
+Remember the Sundays when we were children, eating our favourite lunch and watching The Mummy?
 The ancient beauty of Egypt mesmerizing us?
 From those days onwards, pyramids have always attracted us.
-A few generations ago, pyramids have baffled archeologists and scientists alike, giving rise to many questions regarding the history of pyramids like ‘why and when pyramids were built and who built them?’.
+A few generations ago, pyramids have baffled archaeologists and scientists alike, giving rise to many questions regarding the history of pyramids like ‘why and when pyramids were built and who built them?’.
 The most puzzling of all was ‘How were they built?’
 Even with modern technology, it is incredibly difficult to build such mountainous structures; kudos to our ancestors for doing it.
 And it is really remarkable that pyramids align with stars.

 A pyramid is a structure with four slopes–a king-size prism made out of ancient rocks.
 They were made with a whopping 5-million blocks of limestone rocks.
 These rocks, though looking natural, are in fact artificial.
 Some experts believe that these blocks were made with technology too advanced for humans living before thousands of years, while others disagree.
 Regardless of the controversy surrounding the history of pyramids’ construction, we all have to admit that they are indeed a wonder.

 Pyramids were constructed as tombs and monuments for Pharaohs, the monarch rules of ancient Egypt.
-Pyramids house not only their bodies but also treasures.
+They house not only their bodies but also treasures.
 Ancient Egyptians are not unlike us when it comes to the belief in the afterlife.
 They believe that when a Pharaoh dies, he would need things to go to the next world and become gods.
-So they stuffed gold and valuable metals inside many chambers of pyramids, some of which are still hidden deep inside the pyramid’s ancient structures.
+So they stuffed gold and valuable metals inside many chambers of these structures, some of which are still hidden deep inside the pyramid’s ancient structures.

 You would be forgiven for thinking that pyramids belong only to Egypt, though it is true that ancient Egyptians built a lot more than other civilizations.
-Mayans, Mesopotamians, and other countries also built Pyramids.
+Mayans, Mesopotamians, and other countries also built them.
 Some of them are:

-It is one of the oldest pyramids in the history of pyramids, dating 4000-3500 B.C.
+It is one of the oldest in the history of pyramids, dating 4000-3500 B.C.
 Located in Sardina, Italy, Monte d’Accoddi was built by the people of Ozieri culture.
 It is one of the earliest sacrificial sites in the world, where people of prehistoric Western Europe sacrificed cattle.

 Situated in Koh Ker, a temple site in Cambodia, Prang is another beautiful gift to us from our ancestors, specifically from the Khmer Empire.
 It is thought to have had a four-meter tall Shiva lingam at its top, and the inscriptions on it say it is the most beautiful lingam in the world, but it is lost.

-- Pyramid of Djoser
+Pyramid of Djoser

-- Pyramid of the sun
+Pyramid of the Sun

 Teotihuacán is an ancient city in Mexico, hosting so many marvels of the prehistoric Mexicans.
-The city itself is a massive complex of archeological wonders.
+The city itself is a massive complex of archaeological wonders.
 The pyramid of the sun is the largest of its kind in the Western hemisphere.
 It is also one of the most mysterious Pyramids in history because no one knows why it was built.

 Tomb of Kashta

-We have now answered most of the questions surrounding the history of pyramids, but they still don’t stop being in awe with their beauty, age, and sheer size.
-The Great Pyramid of Khufu was the largest human-made structure in the world for over 3000 years and rightly described as one of the seven wonders of the world.
+We have now answered most of the questions surrounding the history of pyramids, but they still don’t stop being in awe of their beauty, age, and sheer size.
+The Great Pyramid of Khufu was the largest human-made structure in the world for over 3000 years and is rightly described as one of the seven wonders of the world.